Manishearth/manishearth.github.io/source/drafts/async.md

 ## Async I/O

-A core building block of this is Async I/O. As mentioned in the previous section, but with regular blocking I/O, the moment you do the operation your thread will not be allowed to run ("blocked") until the operation is done.
+A core building block of this is Async I/O. As mentioned in the previous section, with regular blocking I/O, the moment you request I/O your thread will not be allowed to run ("blocked") until the operation is done.
 This is perfect when working with OS threads (the OS scheduler does all the work for you!), but if you have lightweight threads you instead want to replace the lightweight thread running on the OS thread with a different one.

-Instead, you use non-blocking I/O, where the OS registers the thread's desire for I/O but immediately returns control to the thread before the I/O has completed.
-The thread needs to ask the OS "are you ready yet?" before looking at the result of the I/O.
+Instead, you use non-blocking I/O, where the thread queues a request for I/O with the OS and continues execution.
+The I/O request is executed at some later point by the kernel.
+The thread then needs to ask the OS "Is this I/O request ready yet?" before looking at the result of the I/O.

 Of course, repeatedly asking the OS if it's done can be tedious and consume resources.
 This is why there are system calls like [`epoll`].
 Here, you can bundle together a bunch of unfinished I/O requests,